abapPM/abapPM/README.md

 ## Installation

-1. Download the standalone version of apm from [zabappm_standalone](https://github.com/abapPM/abapPM/build/zabappm_standalone.prog.abap)
+1. Download the standalone version of apm from [zabappm_standalone.prog.abap](https://raw.githubusercontent.com/abapPM/abapPM/main/build/zabappm_standalone.prog.abap)
 1. Create SAP package `$ZAPM` in your system
 1. Create the program `ZABAPPM_STANDALONE` in package `$ZAPM`, upload the code, and activate
 1. Create transaction `ZAPM` in package `$ZAPM` for the program `ZABAPPM_STANDALONE`

 ## Usage

 Start apm using transaction `ZAPM`.
+The start screen shows a list of installed packages, which on your first run will be empty.
+On the top right, it shows the current registry which by default is `playground.abappm.com`.
+You can install from or publish any package to this playground registry (see [Playground Rules (t.b.d.)](https://docs.abappm.com/user-guide/playground.html)).

+To use the productive apm Registry, sign up at https://abappm.com/sign-up.
+Switch the registry in your apm settings from `playground.abappm.com` to `registry.abappm.com`, and you will be able to plublish your own packages or download and install any other package you find in the registry.

+Now build awesome things with ABAP packages and share them with your fellow ABAPers!

 ## Contributions